debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 The image above is the function that will take the packet after it has been unscrambled, and branch into these different section of code based on the initial branch value.
 So we would generate a completely random fuzzed packet, modify the branch value, adjust the size, and send the packet

 ## Static Analysis

+- it was really just getting the mavlink packets to work. other than that we did the bounds checking for what is the max length of a packet?

 ## Vulnerabilites